mtoxic91/tfcb_2023/lectures/lecture04/01-first-steps.md

 ## On your own

-Use any method you like to find documentation about the `wc` command, then use it to count the number of lines in `sequence.gb`.
+Use any method you like to find documentation about the `wc` command, then use it to count the number of lines in `sequence.gb`. wc / sequence.gb

 Look at the documentation for the `ls` command to learn about the `-a` flag.
+-a, --all                  do not ignore entries starting with .

 Look at the documentation for the `grep` command to learn about the `-v` flag.
+  -v, --invert-match        select non-matching lines

 ---

 Congratulations!